5 Disasters Caused by Material Fatigue and What We Learned From Them

-On January 15, 1919 a 2.3 million gallon tank filled with molasses collapsed in Boston’s North End neighborhood.
-Witnesses reported hearing what sounded like gunshots, as the rivets shot out of the 50 foot tall tank.
+On January 15, 1919, a 2.3 million gallon tank filled with molasses collapsed in Boston’s North End neighborhood.
+Witnesses reported hearing what sounded like gunshots, as the rivets shot out of the 50-foot-tall tank.
 The collapse created a molasses wave up to 25 feet high, traveling at up to 35 mph at its peak.
-The forceful wave damaged steel girders on an elevated railway track, swept multiple buildings off of their foundations, and flooded countless city blocks.
+The forceful wave damaged steel girders on an elevated railway track swept multiple buildings off of their foundations and flooded countless city blocks.

 A full investigation ensued, which brought many contributing factors to the surface.
 One of the most critical factors was the neglect and general state of disrepair that the tank was in when the collapse occurred.
 Reports stated that basic leak and pressure tests were neglected to be performed prior to putting the tank in service.
-Reports also stated that the tank, when filled, leaked so bad that it had to be painted brown to hide the imperfections.
+Reports also stated that the tank, when filled, leaked so badly that it had to be painted brown to hide the imperfections.

 Despite this, the tank remained in service.
 Observations of the post-collapse evidence showed that the root cause originated near a manhole cover at the base of the cylindrical tank, where hoop stress concentrations are highest.
-It is believed that a fatigue crack initiated near the manhole cover and grew to a critical length prior to failure.
+It is believed that a fatigue crack was initiated near the manhole cover and grew to a critical length prior to failure.
 Other contributing factors included fermentation within the tank and a sharp rise in temperatures, both of which would have caused the internal pressure of the tank to rise considerably.